Lamentations 5

 Alleluia

-And you, Lord, sit forever enthroned,
+And you, Lord, sit enthroned,

 Long years, why always ignore us?